-Draining down is the best form of protection from frost damage, but it is important to ensure the system is fully emptied, just a small amount of water trapped in a tap head can cause costly damage.
+Draining down is the best form of protection from frost damage, but it is important to ensure the system is fully emptied.
+Just a small amount of water trapped in a tap head can cause costly damage.

-Drain down procedure:
+Drain-down procedure:

-- Start by opening all taps (for mixer taps ensure the lever is in the central position to allow both hot and cold to drain). - Open all drain valves and remove any drainage plugs (keeping them in a safe place), not forgetting the external plug for older water heaters. - The shower head is best removed and shaken free of water. - If you have an internal water tank, it should have some means of drainage and/or removal. - Remove any filters and save them for when you sterilise the system in spring (some sterilisation treatment damages the filter) and then replace. - If you have an on-board pump, run it for a few moments to clear it of water, most good pumps can be run dry for a minute or so without any problem - check your handbook for details.
-Your external submersible pump can be shaken free of water. - Don't forget your Aquaroll or other portable water container, drain it and allow it to dry out thoroughly to prevent mould growth. - Finally, one of the more effective ways of achieving full drain down is to empty the system on your last stay on site and leaving any drainage points open before towing home.
-The final journey allows the last drops of water to leave the system.
-Be aware, however, that it is illegal to discharge water on to the highway.
+Start by opening all taps (for mixer taps ensure the lever is in the central position to allow both hot and cold to drain).

+Open all drain valves and remove any drainage plugs (keeping them in a safe place), not forgetting the external plug for older water heaters.

+The shower head is best removed and shaken free of water.

+■ If you have an internal water tank, it should have some means of drainage and/or removal.

+Remove any filters and save them for when you sterilise the system in spring (some sterilisation treatment damages the filter) and then replace them with new ones.

+■ If you have an on-board pump, run it for a few moments to clear it of water.
+Most good pumps can be run dry for a minute or so without any problem - check your handbook for details.
+Your external submersible pump can be shaken free of water.

+Don't forget your Aquaroll or other portable water container.
+Drain it and allow it to dry out thoroughly to prevent mould growth.

+■ Finally, one of the more effective ways of achieving a full drain-down is to drain the system on your last stay on-site and leaving any drainage points open before towing home; that final journey acts as a 'shake down' for any water left in the systems.

-Clockwise from top left: On recent water heating systems, there's a simple draincock; move mixer taps to the centre position and leave open; if your 'van has an internal fresh water tank, don't forget to drain it fully; leave waste outlets open but use stocking-type covers to prevent insects getting in; removing any water filter is a good idea.
-They can usually be re-used the following season
+vater filter is a good idea - they can usually be re-used the following season; on recent water heating systems, there's a simple draincock; move mixer taps to the centre position and leave open; if your 'van has an internal fresh water tank, don't forget to drain it fully; leave waste outlets open but use stocking-type covers to prevent insects getting in